chkware/chkware.github.io/README.md

 To update Docusaurus version, manually change the version number in `package.json` to the desired version.
 Then run `npm run install`.

-Any required change/depricated message will be shown on the terminal when running the command `npm run start`.
+Any required change / deprecated message will be shown on the terminal when running the command `npm run start`.
 More [here](https://docusaurus.io/docs/next/installation#updating-your-docusaurus-version).

 ### Status